garrandall/popular-music-data/tracks/all-she-wants-to-do-is-dance-don-henley.md

 And all she wants to do is dance, dance

 Mix em up right, in the kitchen sink
-And all she wants to do is dance....
+And all she wants to do is dance...

 Crazy people walkin' round with blood in their eyes And all she wants to do is dance, dance